dekuNukem/duckyPad/getting_started.md

 You can also [use this app](https://github.com/dekuNukem/duckyPad-profile-autoswitcher) to **switch profiles automatically** based on **current active window**.
 Check it out!

+### Careful with Passwords!

+It might be tempting to have duckyPad type out your often-used passwords, but it's probably **NOT a good idea**!

+All scripts are stored as plain text on the SD card, and can be easily accessed by using a SD card reader, or though HID commands.

+duckyPad is NOT intended to be a security device, so use at your own risk.

 ## Tips and Tricks

 ### Consolidate Keyboard Shortcuts